anielsen108/Monologues-Detailed/monologues/hippolytus-purity.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Topaz Courage — Trailblazing resolve and fearless encouragement.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Topaz Courage](../vocal-energy/topaz-courage.md) setup for these cues:

 - `Didactic flare`